 "Revealing as a three-martini lunch with a smart friend, this candid memoir shows a woman choosing to live happily (if also conflictedly) ever after on her own."

-— Ada Calhoun, author of Wedding Toasts I'll Never Give
+— Ada Calhoun, Wedding Toasts I'll Never Give

 “No One Tells You This is the story of a woman living by her own rules—alone—and having the audacity to enjoy it.
 Glynnis lays bare the complexity of being a woman on her own in the world, in all its heartbreak, humor and, yes, joy.”